Confused In Midlife? You're In Good Company With 'The Cost Of Living'

 Levy's style is fragmented, each anecdote as luminous, self-contained and hard as the pearls in the necklace she habitually wears around her throat.
 There's humor here and vulnerability; after all, in addition to her divorce, Levy has to weather those other common melancholy midlife markers — the death of her mother and the departure of one of her two daughters for college.

-But, above all, The Cost of Living is a smart, slim meditation on womanhood informed by Levy's wide reading.
-Simone de Beauvoir, Emily Dickinson, James Baldwin, Virginia Woolf — they're just some of the Wise Ones Levy looks to for pointers about how a woman can be, once she's stepped out of her normative role or, as Levy puts it, once she's no longer "married to society."
+But above all, The Cost of Living is a smart, slim meditation on womanhood informed by Levy's wide reading.
+Simone de Beauvoir, Emily Dickinson, James Baldwin, Virginia Woolf — they're just some of the Wise Ones Levy looks to for pointers about how a woman can be, once she has stepped out of her normative role or, as Levy puts it, once she is no longer "married to society."

-Here are a couple of Levy's pearl-like anecdotes: After the family home is sold, Levy and her daughters move to a vast old apartment house, whose maze-like corridors might've been transplanted straight out of Mr. Rochester's house in Jane Eyre.
+Here are a couple of Levy's pearl-like anecdotes: After the family home is sold, Levy and her daughters move to a vast old apartment house, whose mazelike corridors might have been transplanted straight out of Mr. Rochester's house in Jane Eyre.

 Levy herself, of course, is the resident madwoman in this attic.
 She describes her do-it-yourself effort to fix some blocked bathroom pipes one morning.
 Levy is dressed for the job in a black silk nightgown, a thick postman's jacket and fake fur boots.

-Even as she's busy excavating the muck of the pipes, Levy is contemplating the picture she makes, like some ancient shaman — dressed half female-half male — descending into darkness to find answers to life's mysteries ... or maybe just hairballs.
+Even as she is busy excavating the muck of the pipes, Levy is contemplating the picture she makes, like some ancient shaman — dressed half female-half male — descending into darkness to find answers to life's mysteries ... or maybe just hairballs.

 "The best thing I ever did, was not swim back to the boat," Levy writes.
 "But where was I to go?"
 She doesn't have any clearer answer to that question by the end of this memoir than she did at the beginning.
-Oddly, Levy's stubborn uncertainty should reassure her readers that they're not alone in their own confusions; that there are, in fact, a lot of other bemused swimmers out there, not drowning but waving.
+Oddly, Levy's stubborn uncertainty should reassure her readers that they are not alone in their own confusions; that there are, in fact, a lot of other bemused swimmers out there, not drowning but waving.